 Sisseck's connections in Bordeaux, such as négociant and iconoclast garage wine producer Jean-Claude Thunevin, helped to get Parker to taste the first vintage -a mere 12 barrels produced in 1995.
 The critic gave it 95 points, the highest ever for a Spanish wine until that date.
 In addition, the boat that transported the first Pingus bottles to the US was shipwrecked, which resulted in super premium prices from the moment it reached the market.

 Dominio the Pingus has evolved tremendously since those days.
 That garage in Quintanilla de Onésimo has expanded into a modest but well-equipped winery which controls wines from its own laboratory.
 The “200% new oak” in Pingus has evolved into an increasingly larger percentage of used barrels.
 The wine has moved with the times, becoming more distinct and subtle, and losing part of its former spectacularity.

 Sisseck's third wine, Psi (€30), is an ambitious project aimed at working with local growers to farm old vines planted in small plots.
 Cement tanks and large aging vats will be favoured with little use of oak.
-There are plans to build an independent winery but for the time being vinfication is done at rented facilities.
+Accounting for 10% of the blend, Garnacha plays an increasingly important role in this red.

 Finally, Amelia is Dominio de Pingus' best kept secret.
 This red wine comes from an old plot planted in 1890 with just 500 vines and located in La Horra (Burgos).
 Peter considers them “the most perfect Tempranillo clone” and in fact he uses cuttings from here to replace vines in his Pingus vineyards.
 Grapes from this plot used to go in the Flor de Pingus blend, but since the 2003 vintage they are bottled separetely: only one barrel is made and it is destined entirely to the US.